million-views/praas/praas-app/src/lib/ATTRIBUTION.md

 - the origin of the source
 - author or entity that holds the copyright to the source
 - is it used as a dependency listed in package.json or imported in source form?
-- if imported in source form, is it being used in its original form or modified?
+- if imported in source form, is it used in its original form or modified?
-- the license under which the original source was distributed
+- the license of the original source distribution

-CAUTION: Only ISC, MIT, BSD licensed source code is allowed as a dependency.
+CAUTION: use only ISC, MIT, BSD licensed source code as a dependency.

 Sample Attribution
 ------------------